 The 2017 National Senior Certificate examinations concluded on 28 November 2017 and the Minister Motshekga announced the outcome of the examinations on 04 January 2018.

-- Candidates are urged to get their statements of results from their school/centre where they wrote the exams.
-Candidates’ partial results have been made available on this website.
+- Candidates are urged to get their statements of results on 05 January 2018 from their school/centre where they wrote the exams.
+Candidates’ partial results will be made available on this website.

 - Result queries should be submitted for investigation within 30 days after the release of results.

 - Candidates must ensure that names and identity numbers reflect correctly on their statement of results and report any required corrections to the Department before 30/06/2018.

 A candidate may apply at the prescribed fee for the re-mark/re-check of his/her examination scripts.
 Registration can be done at either the school or district office in the province (all instructions appear on the reverse side of the Statement of Results).